software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 ---

 # Benefits of the iterative approach

+> _"When to use iterative development?
+You should use iterative development only on projects that you want to succeed."_
+>
+> ⎯ Martin Fowler

 - The benefits of the iterative approach is the ability to respond to change quickly and the feedback loop it provides
 - After each iteration the requirements can change which makes it easy to respond to new user and business needs